 Purpose of the Panel

-The High-Level Panel will deliver the report to the UN Secretary-General in September 2021 with concrete recommendations to Member States, the United Nations system, and other relevant stakeholders on how to better prevent, respond, and achieve solutions to internal displacement.
+The High-Level Panel was established to deliver concrete recommendations to Member States, the United Nations system, and other relevant stakeholders on how to better prevent, respond, and achieve solutions to internal displacement.

 According to the Terms of Reference of the Panel, the report shall make recommendations in the following areas:

 - Strengthening capacities of Member States, the UN system and other relevant stakeholders to ensure adequate protection and assistance for internally displaced persons, to prevent such displacement and reduce it in view of achieving durable solutions, in a manner that is in line with international law and standards, and as reflected in the Guiding Principles on Internal Displacement and other relevant frameworks;

 - Advancing collaboration between humanitarian, development, and peace actors to better support affected Member States in addressing internal displacement and facilitating the exchange of lessons and good practices among affected states and other relevant actors;